Salayohub/requirement-analysis/README.md

 5. **Reduces Errors and Rework** – Catching ambiguities and conflicts early avoids costly changes during later stages.

 In short, Requirement Analysis bridges the gap between stakeholders' needs and the technical implementation, ensuring that the final software product delivers **real value** to users.

+## Why is Requirement Analysis Important?
+Requirement Analysis is a **critical step** in the SDLC because it sets the foundation for the entire project.
+Without well-defined and validated requirements, the chances of failure increase significantly.

+Here are three key reasons why it is important:

+1. **Prevents Scope Creep**
+   By clearly defining the project boundaries and requirements early on, it helps avoid uncontrolled changes or additions later in the development process.

+2. **Saves Time and Cost**
+   Identifying and resolving ambiguities or conflicts in requirements at the beginning reduces expensive rework, delays, and budget overruns in later stages.

+3. **Ensures Stakeholder Satisfaction**
+   Proper requirement analysis ensures that the final product meets the actual needs of end-users and stakeholders, increasing the likelihood of project success.